tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-Boat4You-Mohamed_Saqer/README.md

 Boat owners

-## User stories - Boat owners
+## User stories - Boat/Craft owners
    - Create an account and login into the application
-   - Create and update a profile with the name of the business or the boat owner and his/her address.
+   - Create and update a profile with the name of the business or the boat owner.
-   - Create and update information about their boats.
+   - Create update and deleten information about their boats.

 ## User stories - Clients